ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ```

 A `Condition` combines each `check` with a description of the failure condition.
-`check` is a `Callable` (usually a function) that takes the same arguments as the function being decorated and returns a `bool` indicating whether the condition is satisfied.
+`check` is a `Callable` (usually a function) that takes the same arguments as the decorated function and returns a `bool` indicating whether the condition is satisfied.

 `requires` is a _decorator factory_; it returns a decorator that can be applied to any function.
 It accepts any number of `Condition` instances.

 This inner function `decorator` is the actual decorator.
-It receives the target function `func` that’s being wrapped.
+It receives the target function `func` to be wrapped.

 `wrapper` is the new function that will replace `func`.
 `@wraps(func)` preserves metadata like the function name and docstring.

-Here's a basic example:
+To use it, create one or more `Condition` objects and decorate functions with them using `requires`:

 ```python
 # basic_requires.py